kb-dk/solr-and-snippets/corpus_analysis/README.md

 whereas Francesco Petrarca wrote them in two strophes with eight and six lines, respectively.

-To be more precise, a sonnet has more characteristics than 14 lines, those lines are in [iambic pentameter](https://en.wikipedia.org/wiki/Iambic_pentameter).
+To be more precise, a sonnet has one more characteristics than having 14 lines, the lines should be in [iambic pentameter](https://en.wikipedia.org/wiki/Iambic_pentameter).

 ## Finding sonnets